Downsizing?

 You are where you are now, but you know perfectly well that your lifestyle has changed.
 The kids are doing great on their own, and you know they likely aren't coming back home to live at this stage in the game.
 Plus, the kids should at least be apt enough to figure out how to put a frozen stuffed Butterball turkey in the oven six hours before you and the rest of the family arrive, leaving you to just bring the cranberry sauce.
 You're beginning to come to terms with the fact that Thanksgiving, Easter and Christmas Dinners don't need to be at your house anymore.
 The kids would probably prefer one less destination over the holidays, plus they still have extra rooms for you, not to mention this great app called Airbnb.

-If you are ready to admit that you don't need run around cleaning and maintaining that quarter acre 4+ bedroom house, just for your grandchildren to come over and swipe the screens on their tablet, then I need to help you understand how to get across the gap to your next chapter of lifestyle (with as much money in your pocket, while also not being as stressed as you are thinking about this).
+If you're ready to admit that you don't need to be running around cleaning and maintaining that quarter acre four-plus bedroom house, only for your grandchildren to come over and swipe the screens on their tablet, then I need to help you understand how to get across the gap to your next chapter of lifestyle (with as much money in your pocket, while also not being as stressed as you are thinking about this).
 How we get across that "gap" is via the "bridge" – what I affectionately call the Downsizer's Bridge.

 Lifestyle